professor-jonny/XboxWirelessAdapter/communication_protocol.md

 The MAC spoof operates at the XPP handshake level, not just at the bridge forwarding level.
-When the user configures a clone MAC via the settings XBE, the Xbox console's Ethernet NIC begins broadcasting HANDSHAKE_REQ frames sourced from the cloned MAC (`aa:bb:cc:dd:aa:ff`) instead of its real hardware MAC.
+When the user configures a clone MAC via the settings XBE, the Xbox console's Ethernet NIC begins broadcasting HANDSHAKE_REQ frames sourced from the cloned MAC entered in the xbox dash. instead of its real hardware MAC.
 The adapter then:

-1. Accepts the HANDSHAKE_REQ from the cloned source MAC
+1. Accepts the HANDSHAKE_REQ from the xbox with the cloned source MAC
-2. Stores `aa:bb:cc:dd:aa:ff` as `g_NVRAM_Router_MAC` (the paired console MAC identity)
+2. Stores this as `g_NVRAM_Router_MAC` (the paired console MAC identity)
-3. Uses `aa:bb:cc:dd:aa:ff` as the source MAC identity for all subsequent bridged frames sent to the WAN side — making the ISP's router/modem see the cloned PC MAC
+3. Re-initialises the WLAN interface with `g_NVRAM_Router_MAC`as the WiFi adapter MAC (assembly-verified: `NET_Reinit_Interface_With_MAC()` applies the new MAC to the radio).
+   All subsequent 802.11 frames use it as the transmitter address.
+   The router/AP sees one consistent device MAC for both association and data frames.

 The HMAC computation during the handshake uses the **adapter's own hardware MAC** (`00:12:5a:33:fa:31`) as its fixed MAC input component regardless of what source MAC